mieweb/docs/content/functions/system-administration/security/my-settings.md

 * TIFF: This is an option to indicate whether or not you have AlternaTIFF installed and if you want to see images using it.
 This is usually set to OFF.
 * Show Pending E-sign/Tasks: Choose On or Off.
 This is the summary line of E-signs and tasks outstanding for you and your departments.
 This summary line appears at the very, very top of the system after you are logged in.
 It is above all chart tabs.
 You can click on a category link here in this summary line, instead of clicking on the left sidebar tabs to get you to your pending E-signs and task lists.
 This summary also keeps you updated (shows the count) as to if you even have any and/or the number (count) of E-signs or tasks outstanding to do.
 (Instead of clicking on the left sidebar tabs to keep checking if you have any E-signs or tasks sent to you to do.)
 Off means that this summary/work link at the very top of {{% system-name %}} (above the chart tabs) will not appear to you.
 You would have to click the left sidebar tabs to check your pending E-signs and tasks instead of glancing up to see the # of pending E-signs and/or tasks.
 * Show Pending Encounters:  Choose On or Off.
 This is the summary line of Encounters (open encounters) outstanding for your and/or your departments.
 This summary line appears at the very, very top of {{% system-name %}} after you are logged in.
 It is above all chart tabs.
 You can click on a category link here in this summary line instead of clicking on the left sidebar menu tab to get to RadOmni or Encounters worklist tabs.
 Your system needs to have a worklist tab for encounters on the sidemenu in order for this setting preference to work.
 The worklist would show you (the performing physician) your worklist of open encounters, not everyone else's.
 This summary also keeps you updated (shows the count) as to if you even have any and/or the number (count) of encounters outstanding to complete.
 Off means that the Encounters summary/work link at the very top of {{% system-name %}} (above the chart tabs) will not appear to you.
 You would have to click the left sidebar tabs to check your pending encounters and tasks instead of glancing up to see the # of pending encounters.
-* Default Page: Choose the page (these are the side-bar menu tabs/pages) that you wish your system to always begin with (default to) each time you log into {{% system-name %}} from your computer/pc (full  {{% sys-name %}} version).
+* Default Page: Choose the page (these are the side-bar menu tabs/pages) that you wish your system to always begin with (default to) each time you log into {{% system-name %}}
 * Warn if exiting without submit:  Choose On or Off.
 On means the system will pop up a warning box (dialog box) if you are trying to exit (close) a program/module/document, etc before saving any changes or edits.
 You can then go back to that document/module/program and save/submit any changes, etc or continue to get out and lose any changes/edits you made.
 Off means you will not get this warning box and if you exit a program, module or document prior to saving any changes/edits, etc then you won't be warned to go back to save it or continue to exit and lose the data you had changed.
-* Default Pocket Page: Choose the page (these are the side-bar menu tabs/pages) that you wish your ‘pocket' {{% sys-name %}} version to always begin with (default to) each time you log in to the ‘pocket' {{% sys-name %}} version from your smart-device.
+* Default Pocket Page: Choose the page (these are the side-bar menu tabs/pages) that you wish your ‘pocket' {{% system-name %}} version to always begin with (default to) each time you log in to the ‘pocket' {{% system-name %}} version from your smart-device.
 * Document View Format:  TIFF or PDF are the choices.
 Most select TIFF.
 This is the program you wish to open/view any forms from add document.
 Then you can print from that view.
 If you have not downloaded TIFF software, you can still access the forms by viewing in PDF.
 * Use Popup for User Demo Links: If set to YES, a user's name or physician's name, etc.
 * will appear as underlined.
 You can click their underlined name or username to see a pop-up display basic information about that user/physician.
 This pop-up tells you their address stored in {{% system-name %}} , full name, and can make edits to them if you have permission.
 This is a quick link to click if you aren't sure who the user was that created a document or need physician information, etc. If set to NO, the usernames and physician names will not appear as underlined and you can't click the underlined link to view more complete information about that user/physician.